 With additional parking and more dance floor we are continuing to grow into our new space!

 Our great dancing community has dozens of couples and singles who enjoy honing their dance skills and practising together.
 Our studio growth continues to be fuelled by the passion for social dance shared by our students, staff and management.
-Nearly all who have been associated with us, past or present, become ambassadors for the power of partner dancing.
+Nearly all who have been associated with us, past or present, become ambassadors for the power of partner and social dancing.

 To see some of the fun events, our current dance photo albums are kept up to date.
 Browse pictures from our theme parties and special events :